IntroCSCI/colorvisionproject-ajalkaabi/README.md

 I used a function to check if a color is existing in the color table and include that color if it is not in the color table.
 (A) It created a unique function to hanlde the insertion of new colors in the table.
 (B) The parameters passed by objection reference is the color table vector and passed by pointer is the color.
 With passing by reference, you can modify the object/class from the function itself.
 It is also much faster since the computer doesnt have to duplicate the object.
 (C) This function returns a bool type to signify that the new color is unique.
+(D) It created a function to filter the given color based on the color blindness condition.
+(E) It used a function to compare color values so we can arrange them in smallest rgb to largest rgb values.

 ### Classes